What’s wrong with Resumes

 Recruiters went from administrator: searching, sorting, and phone tag; to community relations: out building the employment brand for better sourcing.
 They use the resume to guide the interview – a more appropriate place to use it.
 Now instead of searching for the needles in the haystack, the recruiters are pulling the needle from the pincushion, dealing with fewer, but more qualified candidates.

-On the surface this indicates the web and computing power are still grossly underutilized.
+On the surface, this indicates that the web and computing power are still grossly underutilized.
 Merely migrating a paper form to digital completion is not taking advantage of the power offered by the medium.
 Assumptions Using the resume as the basis for screening assumes that the experiences listed are the predictors of the best candidates.

 In fact, experience is proxy data for underlying skills, abilities, and competencies.
 Experiences listed on resumes are more subjective and less consistent.
 This data falls prey to the spin document word-smithing all too common in writing resumes.
 People often question faking on work style or personality profiles, yet rarely cast doubt on wordsmithing and inflating experiences on the resume.